 “You’re a pretty good talker, you should be in sales,” was the thinking, and I learned plenty, then quit to move to Tampa and become a poorly-paid freelancer.

 Yes, that was road-muscle building time, sports and city-magazine writing was a great entree in early ’80s.
-Comparatively speaking, there are an incredible array of ways to monetize writing skills now, when everyone has a website and blogs, and corporate voice material.
+Comparatively speaking, there are an incredible array of ways to monetize writing skills and content now, when everyone has a website and blogs, and corporate voice material.
 “Long-form informational content” is the essential journalism of storytelling.

 My mantra about best practices is giving the reader “content worth knowing about, considering and using.”
 Getting an acknowledgment of information being conveyed is okay – always the point with copywriting – even if it doesn’t entirely convince.
 I did it for a fire-fighter niche while a realtor – their professional aid response had given me another Christmas with Dad – so giving my best effort counted.

 The Miracle on Ice, Al Michaels “Do you believe…!”
 1980 Lake Placid Olympics, second month on the job, every Sports Illustrated, TIME, LIFE, and People magazine in my territory sold 95%-plus.
 That constituted a HUGE, real, shared, cultural event.

 I’ve been a WFH (work from home) content writing-long form blogger for over two years, and I don’t fit easily in economic or pandemic vaccination criteria .
 Except for shooting hoops and greenway bike riding, I’m masked.
 Yes, pandemic is Job One, and as a Cat 5 person, I will get a shot aaaaany time they tell me its a possibility.